-Whether as a public livestream, a closed conference call or a recorded session, online events enable us to stay connected, keep on networking and foster debates and interactions with large groups.
+Whether as a public livestream, a closed conference call or a recorded session, online events enable us to stay connected, continue networking and foster debates and interactions with large groups.

-Organising online events enables you to connect with your stakeholders and communicate with broad audiences, gaining visibility and staying in the news.
+Organising online events lets you connect with your stakeholders and communicate with wide audiences, gaining visibility and staying in the news.
 They are also a great option for workshops or training sessions with remote participants.

-Even if you are planning a physical event, think of adding online elements to the mix: hybrid events allow for a broader scope, a bigger audience and more staying power.
+Even if you are planning a physical event, think about adding online elements into the mix: hybrid events offer a broader scope, bigger audience and more staying power.

-Online and hybrid events have the advantage of enabling full integration with the channels you use for promoting them: you can promote and stream a conference live on Facebook, Slido or on your corporate website, with the additional option of gaining new subscribers to your channels.
+Online and hybrid events have the advantage of full integration with the channels you use to promote them: you can promote and stream a conference live on Facebook, Slido or your corporate website, with the additional option of gaining new subscribers to your channels.

 There are numerous options for organising events online.
-Here are two few concrete formats we can help you set up:
+Here are a few concrete formats we can help you set up:

 - Workshop with remote graphic facilitation: a powerful tool for keeping participants engaged during a remote session: as the imagination works with images, illustrations help us better visualise concepts.
-Graphic facilitation has proven itself during numerous workshops, brainstormings, team buildings and events.
+Graphic facilitation has proven itself during numerous workshops, brainstormings, team building sessions and events.

 - Hybrid integration: broadcasting a physical event live online, inviting additional participants through a stream or complementing a panel discussion with online polling and Q&A sessions will result in a more diverse and participative experience for both online and offline participants.